hu-mre/mhd-simulation/README.md

 Three programs and sample data are deposited here.
 The purposes and functions of each code are given below.

 (1) noise-snr1_3.f95
-This code computes the signal-to-noise ratio (SNR) of the first-derivative EPR absorption spectrum under the condition of a given modulation ratio (input).
-In this computation, the additional noise amplitude (gamma in the article) is set to the peak-height of the given EPR absorption profile.
+This code computes the signal-to-noise ratio (SNR) of the first-derivative EPR absorption spectrum under a given modulation ratio (input).
+In this computation, the additional noise amplitude (gamma in the article) is set to the peak height of the given EPR absorption profile.

 By considering the SNR obtained by this code, the additional noise level can be roughly determined.
 The SNR for the first-derivative spectrum (SNR1) is inversely proportional to the additional noise level (gamma) approximately.